croct-tech/plug-js/docs/patch.md

 This method sets a value at a given path.

-The operation will override any value at the specified path.
+This operation will overwrite the value in the specified path.
+Note that this operation will fail if the parent path does not exist or is not a list or map.
+For example, for a given path `foo.bar`, if the value at `foo` does not exist or is not a map, the operation will fail.

 #### Signature